 Ernesto Pujazon is an artist from Peru, a Senior Lecture and a Former Head of The Design School at Taylor’s University, Malaysia.
 Ernesto likes to work on large size canvases in various single shades of colours, referencing local South East Asian icons.
 He also produces single large drawings analysing his South American and ancient cultures roots.
 Ernesto currently focuses on producing academic still-life drawing using a technique called 'silver point on paper’.
 His artworks are part of the private collection in Peru, Brazil, Cuba, USA, China, Malaysia, Indonesia, Switzerland among others.
 He is currently finalizing his PhD Research study in Fine Art at Local University.
 With more than 23 years of experience in academic Fine Arts teaching, he enjoys sharing and gaining knowledge.
 As Salvador Dali once said: “A true artist is not one who is inspired, but the one who inspire others”.
 He was the moderator for Gallery Weekend Kuala Lumpur (GWKL) 2020’s Luminary Forum III: Collecting & Curating – Ways of Seeing.

 LUMINARY 3: LIVING WITH ART - Gems of Appreciation

-Exploring the portfolios of famed curator, Rachel Smith and seventh generation jeweller, Krishna Choudhary, this Luminary segment celebrates diversity in creating – whether such be through the shaping of gems into art jewellry desigs, paintings, ceramics, furniture and more – all of which can enhance quality lifestyle through viewing and appreciation.
+Exploring the portfolios of famed curator, Rachel Smith and tenth generation jeweller, Krishna Choudhary, this Luminary segment celebrates diversity in creating – through the shaping of gems into art jewellry designs, paintings, ceramics, furniture and more – all of which can enhance quality lifestyle through viewing and appreciation.
 Both Luminaries will discuss individual creative projects and collaborations, the effectiveness of presentation, lessons to learn and share as well as ofcourse, objects of beauty.